-Outrageous looks have almost become an essential part of the big fashion event.
-With the imaginations of fashion’s most creative designers behind them, A-listers can — and do — show up in anything from buttless chaps to pope attire.
+Outrageous looks have almost become an essential part of the stylish night.
+With the imaginations of fashion’s most creative designers behind them, stars have sported everything from buttless chaps to pope attire.

-The “China: Through the Looking Glass” theme in 2015 brought forth some seriously wild looks.
+The “China: Through the Looking Glass” collection in 2015 brought forth some seriously wild looks.
 Sarah Jessica Parker arrived in a Philip Treacy headpiece that featured a mohawk and a custom H&M dress that she helped design.
 Rihanna turned heads in a bright yellow Guo Pei Couture number that had a train over eight feet long.
 And you could hardly see Solange Knowles’ head peeking out of her structured Giles dress.

 In 2017, the Met paid tribute to the avant-garde with the theme “Rei Kawakubo/Comme des Garçons: Art of the In-Between.”
 Kendall Jenner left very little to the imagination in a totally see-through Le Perla dress while Rihanna once again dominated the event in a Rei Kawakubo number.

 Possibly the funkiest theme of all was 2019’s “Camp: Notes on Fashion.”
-From Katy Perry‘s re-imagined chandelier number and Tiffany Haddish’s Michael Kors sparkly suit to Cardi B’s Thom Browne mattress dress, it’s nearly impossible to narrow down the wild looks.
+Katy Perry made headlines for wearing a Jeremy Scott ensemble featuring a 3-D chandelier that even lit up.
+From Tiffany Haddish’s Michael Kors sparkly suit to Cardi B‘s Thom Browne mattress dress, it’s nearly impossible to narrow down the wild looks.